Khurramnaveed3233/BMW-Electric-Vehicle-Market-Analysis-Portfolio/README.md

 This analysis provides a comprehensive view of BMW's presence in the EV market and offers data-driven strategies to improve market penetration and customer engagement.

-This whole project is made and designed by SQL Server by Khurram Naveed
+This whole project is made and designed in  SQL Server by Khurram Naveed